What should people know about Anaphylaxis?

 This common allergen is prevalent specifically in children.
 Several people have a high level of sensitivity which causes the reaction to surface despite having only smelled the allergen and not ingested.

-These are a quite common cause of food allergies.
-However, some food allergies are incorporated into a peanut butter, peanut butter cups, or even peanut flavored ice-cream can cause a reaction to a person who is allergic to it.
+These are quite common causes of food allergies.
+However, some food allergies are incorporated into peanut butter, peanut butter cups, or even peanut-flavored ice-cream can cause a reaction to a person who is allergic to it.

 Tree nuts such as almonds, cashew, walnut, and pine nut can cause an allergic reaction to a person.
-Allergies towards tree nuts often last a lifetime and people rarely outgrow it.
+Allergies towards tree nuts often last a lifetime and people rarely outgrow them.

 Among all dairy products, milk specifically is the most probable allergen.

 Even though eggs can rarely cause an allergic reaction as severe as an Anaphylactic shock, it is still a possible allergen.

 Both the egg white and egg yolks have proteins that could possibly be allergens.
 But, between the two parts, allergy to egg whites are more prevalent.

 Even if the egg is merely incorporated into a dish as an ingredient, a person allergic to eggs can still have an allergic reaction.

 Products derived from soybeans can cause an allergic reaction to the surface.
 This specific type of allergy often begins in infancy and is outgrown eventually, though certain people still carry their soy allergy until adulthood.

 Even several medicines can cause an allergic reaction in people.
 This is why a person receives an allergy test before admitted to the hospital.